What is a Fire Alarm System?In this article, we will have a look at the structure and types of the “Fire Alarm Systems”.

 The variation in photocell output, is being used to initiate an alarm.

-This type of detection can be used to protect large areas with the light source and photocell positioned some distance apart.
+This type of fire detection equipment can be used to protect large areas with the light source and photocell positioned some distance apart.

 3. Carbon Monoxide Detectors